 The distinction between Indica and Sativa is best understood through the lens of their chemical components.
 Marijuana contains different chemical components (cannabinoids) that account for the psychotic effects experienced by the user.
 According to Harvard Medical School, cannabidiol (CBD) and tetrahydrocannabinol (THC) are the most dominant active components among hundreds of others (Grinspoon).
 CBD has fewer intoxicating properties and is the main target for medical research.
 On the other hand, THC causes the “high” that users report after consuming the substance.
 The varying compositions of THC and CBD in Indica and Sativa produce unique drug reactions.
 Higher-THC-content Sativa excites the user and increases energy, while higher-CBD-Indica produces deep relaxation.
 Individuals new to cannabis should start with low to moderate THC variants to learn their tolerances and preferences.

-Indica and Sativa Differences at a Glance:
+Differences of Indica and Sativa

 Indica and Sativa have divergent physical properties.
 Indica is shorter, bushier, has wider dark green leaves, while Sativa is taller, slimmer, and has skinnier light-green leaves.

 The medical effects between Indica and Sativa, including their influence on energy levels and productivity, are of concern to the medical cannabis community.
 The two strains exhibit extremely opposite psychological effects, just like their physical appearances are divergent.